-What I know is you don’t need any of these to become a motivational speaker.
+I know you don’t need any of these to become a motivational speaker.
 So, do not fret over not having any of these.

 Direct your attention instead to finding your starving crowd.
-Find the people who at this very moment need to hear the message of you – or elixir you discovered that will heal them.
+Find the people who, at this very moment, need to hear your message of you – or the elixir you discovered that will heal them.

 Look around you.

 Some preachers have mega-churches.
 These preachers attract large followers who bring others to them because their message feeds the starving crowd.